 3 Meanwhile, take fish off the bones, discarding scales and bones but leaving the fish in large flakes.

 4 Check soup for seasoning.
 Swirl in the cream and most of the parsley and dill, then the fish, taking care not to break it up.
-Let it heat through but don’t let it bubble, then ladle into heated bowls or mugs.
+Let the fish heat through but don’t let the soup bubble, then ladle into heated bowls or mugs.
 Sprinkle with a little extra parsley and dill and a dusting of smoked paprika.

 You can check which is the best fish to use in New Zealand to support sustainable fishing on the Best Fish Guide http://bestfishguide.org.nz)

 For a change, try shredded smoked chicken in place of smoked fish.